Short courses in 2019

 Tutor: adam fromholtz | Fee: $350 per day

-PLEASE NOTE: Adam will teach three workshops: all day on Sunday 5, then either both mornings on Monday and Tuesday, or both afternoons on Monday and Tuesday.
+PLEASE NOTE: Adam will teach three workshops: all day on Sunday 5 [this one is now full, sorry!], then either both mornings on Monday and Tuesday, or both afternoons on Monday and Tuesday.

 312B: knife-making – mornings mon/tues 8am-12pm